Fraud or Unfair and Deceptive Trade Practices

 Cases involving deceptive trade practices can be complicated due to differences across state lines.
 While most states have clear legislation to follow, they can vary greatly compared to other states.

 In Texas, for example, the Office of the Attorney General uses the Deceptive Trade Practices Act (DTPA) to protect consumers.
 This piece of legislation lists many practices that are false, deceptive, or misleading.
-If you have been a victim, you may have the right to recover up to three times your damages if you can prove that the defendant knowingly deceived you.
+If you were a victim, you may be able to recover three times your damages.
+This is possible if you can show that the defendant intentionally deceived you.

 Louisiana follows the Uniform Deceptive Trade Practices Act (UDTPA), a federal law that helps with deceptive trade practices.
 This Act is broad, which means it can reach many different aspects of deceptive trade practices.
 Several other states across the country use it.